Predicting the Dimits shift through reduced mode tertiary instability analysis in a strongly driven gyrokinetic fluid limit: Basic model

-Secondly, all the present nonlinear terms affecting the drift waves involve zonal flows. \citet{Farrell2009} have already shown that, beyond the Dimits regime, simple systems (specifically Hasegawa-Wakatani) can exhibit all relevant physics despite lacking driftwave-driftwave interactions.
+Secondly, all the present nonlinear terms affecting the drift waves involve zonal flows. \citet{Farrell2009} have already shown that, beyond the Dimits regime, simple systems (specifically Hasegawa-Wakatani) can exhibit all relevant physics despite lacking drift wave self-interactions.
 Thus it may be unsurprising that we here will find that the same can be true inside the Dimits regime.
 Beyond this we note that the full nonlinear interaction is asymmetrical between the different fields.
-While the governing equations for the non-zonal fields all include the typical $\mathbf{E}\times \mathbf{B}$-advection nonlinear $\PB{\overline{\varphi}}{\cdot}$-term, both the zonal and nonzonal potentials $\overline{\varphi}$ and $\tilde{\varphi}$ are affected by an additional set of nonlinear diamagnetic drift FLR terms coupling them to $\tilde{T}_\bot$.
+While the governing equations for the nonzonal fields all include the typical $\mathbf{E}\times \mathbf{B}$-advection nonlinear $\PB{\overline{\varphi}}{\cdot}$-term, both the zonal and nonzonal potentials $\overline{\varphi}$ and $\tilde{\varphi}$ are affected by an additional set of nonlinear diamagnetic drift FLR terms coupling them to $\tilde{T}_\bot$.
+It should also be noted that by ordering there is no Reynolds stress, i.e. a term of the form $\PB{\varphi}{\nabla^2\varphi}_\mathbf{k}$, present.
+It has been pointed out that such a term greatly facilitates the construction of strong zonal flows \citep{Diamond1991}, but as a consequence of zonal flows being unaffected by $D_\mathbf{k}$, zonally dominated states will here arise even though the Reynolds stress is absent.

 Thirdly, barring the splitting of the temperature moment into its separate parallel and perpendicular components, the nonlinear interaction is the same as \citet{Plunk2012}.
 By a trivial modification of the results therein, the electrostatic energy conserved by the nonlinear interactions in \ref{phi_drift}-\ref{t_par} is therefore readily found to be given by